IgniteUI/indigo-design-docfx/en/style/elevation.md

 ## Elevation

-Elevations are used across Components and Patterns to establish shadows that floating elements, such as a Floating Action Button, Card or a Login Form, should cast on the underlying content and background.
+Elevations are used across Components and Patterns to establish shadows that are floating elements, such as a Floating Action Button, Card, or a Login Form.
+These should cast on the underlying content and background.
 The Elevations in Styling are identical to the [Material Design Elevation](https://material.io/design/environment/elevation.html#) & [Ignite UI for Angular Shadows](https://www.infragistics.com/products/ignite-ui-angular/angular/components/shadows.html).

 ### Support for elevations

-There are 24 Elevations available in three distinct shapes: circle, which works best for circular elements like a Floating Action Button, rect, which is most suitable for a Dropdown or a Toggle Menu, and rounded rect for rectangular elements with corner rounding like a Card.
+There are 24 Elevations available in three distinct shapes:

+- Circle - This works best for circular elements like a Floating Action Button.
+- Rect - This is most suitable for a Dropdown or a Toggle Menu.
+- Rounded Rect - This is for rectangular elements with corner rounding like a Card.

 The higher the number of the Elevation, the more prominent the shadow.
-Shadows come as a combination of three stacked shadow colors, umbra, penumbra and ambient, whose values match the Material Design definition.
+Shadows come as a combination of three stacked shadow colors, umbra, penumbra, and ambient, whose values match the Material Design definition.

 ![](../images/elevation_people.png)